zaidfayaz/React/react_practice/1-Introduction.md

 Creating context has 3 steps :-
 1- Create Context.
 2- Provide a context value.
-3- Consume the conytext value in the  necessary component
+3- Consume the conytext value in the  necessary component.
 >